2019 HPA Suction Dredge Rule Making

 Why new rules?

-On April 14, 2018, the Fish and Wildlife Commission directed WDFW to begin rulemaking to require individual Hydraulic Project Approval (HPA) permits for all suction dredge mineral prospecting.
+On April 14, 2018, the Fish and Wildlife Commission directed WDFW to begin rulemaking to require individual HPA permits for all suction dredge mineral prospecting.

 What are the proposed changes?